symbol/product/bridge/README.md

 The bridge exposes an HTTP API which allows external systems to query its status.
 For example, the API can return the list of pending wrap and unwrap requests for a given account, or provide details about past errors.

-An OpenAPI specification for this API will be provided soon.
+The OpenAPI specification for this API can be found here: [openapi.yaml](./bridge/api/static/openapi/openapi.yaml).

 The API has been developed using [Flask](https://flask.palletsprojects.com/en/stable/).
 To expose it, run: